 - Why a homosexual orientation is discovered -- typically during one's teens -- and is not chosen.

 - Why a homosexual orientation is fixed during life and not changeable through reparative therapy and counseling.

 - Why identical twins, who share identical DNA, often discover that they have different sexual orientations.

 - Why homosexuals can often be detected in childhood by comparing the lengths of their fingers and other tests, even though their sexual orientation is often not obvious until they are in their teens.

-- that homosexuality is defined not by one's orientation but by ones behavior.
+- That homosexuality is defined not by one's orientation but by ones behavior.

 - that it can be reversed in adulthood through counseling, reparative therapy, and/or prayer.

-Scary possibilities in the future:
+Possibilities in the future:

-- © Madartists | Dreamstime Stock Photos
+- Image © Madartists and downloaded from Dreamstime Stock Photos

 Originally written: 2017-JAN-05

-Most recently updated on: 2017-APR-25
+Most recently updated on: 2018-MAY-02